 Focusing on some key challenges during the production of the printed circuit board, including the screen printing process, we explore how to overcome some key obstacles and how to introduce best practice into your processes to ensure you benefit from continual improvement.

 Contact between the PCB and stencil

-It sounds obvious, but it's surprising how many issues there are ensuring there is good contact between the PCB and the stencil.
-There are a few variables which can have an effect on the contact, including the aperture and shape, cleanliness and maintenance of equipment, as well a the thickness of the aluminium frames.
+It sounds obvious, but it’s surprising how many issues there are in ensuring that there is good contact between the PCB and the stencil.
+There are a few variables which can have an effect on the contact, including the aperture and shape, cleanliness and maintenance of equipment, as well as the thickness of the aluminium frames.

 - Aperture variables – Some apertures have a narrow pitch and this can often lead to the solder paste spilling out of the aperture, causing a blur from one aperture to the next.
 Equally, in minute apertures, adhesion can often be problematic because the lack of solder doesn’t reach the pad.

-- Aluminium stencil box frames - available in different wall thickness from 1.5mm to 3.5mm.
+- Aluminium stencil box frames – Available in different wall thicknesses from 1.5mm to 3.5mm.
 It can be tempting to keep the costs down and purchase the thinner walled frames, because it impacts the price.
 However using the thinner frames can also affect contact because they can distort with use.
-Although purchasing thinner walled frames can be tempting, in reality it's a false economy.
+Although purchasing thinner walled frames can be tempting, it is, in reality, a false economy.

 Not all systems offer stencil vacuum functionality and if they do, it is often an optional extra.
 One of the solutions offering vacuum functionality as standard, is the Yamaha YCP10 Stencil Printer.